vertica/VerticaPy/docs/source/user_guide_full_stack_complex_data_vmap.rst

     import verticapy as vp

 - Connect to Vertica.
-This example uses an existing connection called "VerticaDSN".
+This example uses an existing connection called ``VerticaDSN`` .
 For details on how to create a connection, see the :ref:`connection` tutorial.

 .. note:: You can skip the below cell if you already have an established connection.